 Lions mane mushrooms can be wild harvested in many parts of the world.
 They have a distinctive round shape, with icicle like teeth covering the entire body of the mushroom.
 They can grow singly, or in clusters and are usually found on hardwood trees, including black walnut, oak, and maple.

 Some Asian specialty stores carry fresh or dried whole lions mane mushrooms.
 In Asian markets the mushrooms are often called “Monkey’s Head” mushrooms.
+While others term them “pom pom” mushrooms.
+They are a great source of protein, particularly in dry form.

 How to Dehydrate:

 If you grew the lions mane mushrooms indoors, lay the mushrooms out in direct sun for 2-4 hours before beginning to process them.
 This will raise the natural vitamin D levels in the mushroom.
 If your weather is exceptionally hot and dry, you can even dehydrate the mushrooms outdoors in the sun, for maximum vitamin D content.
+Vitamin D is considered a way to relieve seasonal depression, and mushrooms are one of the rare food sources of this sunny vitamin.

 - Take your harvested mushroom and do a once-over for any dirt or leaves.
 Brush those off by hand.
 If there’s clinging dirt, use a bit of water to rinse the mushroom.
 Use light touches for any cleaning, as the icicles are fragile and will break off.